-for large $m$ and small $\epsilon$ such that $\epsilon^{-1/m}\approx 1$.
-Here ${a\approx -2.3381}$ is the first negative zero of the Airy function \emph{Ai} and $d(K)\in[1,m]$ is given by Definition~\ref{def:dimK} below. \end{mainapprox} \begin{rem} Although $K$ is in fact allowed to be a low-dimensional compact manifold, the lower bound for $n$ will remain exponential in the ambient dimension, meaning more refined methods will be required to capitalize on the low-dimensional structure insofar possible.
-Assuming $K$ is a low-dimensional manifold and trying to get a bound that is exponential in the manifold dimension in place of the ambient dimension is a setting commonly adopted to bridge the aforementioned gap between theory and practice \cite{rvfl}. \end{rem} While many results like this exist in the literature, ours offers an improvement on all of those in at least one way.
-To the best of our knowledge, two of the papers most similar to ours are \cite{rvfl} and \cite{hsu}; both of them also examined how many hidden-layer nodes are sufficient for an RVFL to be able to approximate (Lipschitz) continuous functions.
+where $d(K)\in[1,m]$ is defined in Definition \ref{def:dimK} below and $\theta=o(\epsilon)$ as $\epsilon\downarrow 0.$ \end{main} While many similar results exist in the literature, ours improves on all of them in at least one way.
+To the best of our knowledge, the two papers most like ours are \cite{rvfl} and \cite{hsu}; both of them also examined how many hidden-layer nodes suffice for an RVFL to be able to approximate (Lipschitz) continuous functions.

-In \cite{rvfl}, Needell et al.\ obtained a sufficient number of hidden-layer nodes depending \emph{superexponentially} on the dimension.
-Unlike us, they use $L_2$ approximation error and the support of their uniformly distributed weights (and biases) crucially depend(s) on the approximation error, making their distributions not very suitable for practical use.
+In \cite{rvfl}, Needell et al.\ also obtained a sufficient number of hidden-layer nodes depending \emph{superexponentially} on the dimension.
+They consider $\ell_2$ approximation, however, and the supports of their uniformly distributed weights and biases do crucially depend on the approximation error, making their distributions not very suitable for practical use.

 Our Gaussian weights, which are more common in practice than uniform ones, do not have variances depending on the approximation error.
-Our result additionally improves on \cite[Thm 4.1]{rvfl} in that we measure the error in the $L_\infty$ norm and our bound is only exponential in the dimension.
-In fact, our paper is, to the best of our knowledge, the first one to study Gaussian weights and $L_\infty$ approximation error.
+Our result additionally improves on \cite[Thm 4.1]{rvfl} in that we measure the error in the $L_\infty$ norm.
+In fact, our paper is, as far as we know, the first one to combine $L_\infty$ approximation and Gaussian weights.

-Hsu et al.\ not only managed to obtain a sufficient number of hidden-layer nodes that depends exponentially on the dimension, but also a necessary number of hidden-layer nodes, albeit in the $L_2$ norm \cite{hsu}.
+Hsu et al.\ not only managed to obtain a sufficient number of hidden-layer nodes that depends exponentially on the dimension, but also a necessary number of hidden-layer nodes, albeit in $\ell_2$ norm \cite{hsu}.
 However, unlike our Gaussian weights, which align with common practice, their weight distribution is supported on a discrete subset of the unit sphere, which may be too restrictive for practical use.
 Their proof method, whilst conceptually similar to ours, differs in many details, such as using Fourier series where we use the Fourier transform.